-View transform – Specifies the viewing transformation.
+View transform – Allows you to specify the viewing transformation.

-This correction allows you to apply an ICC profile to the image so that it matches (i.e. the appearance of the image in Adobe PhotoShop).
+This correction allows you to apply an ICC profile to the image so that it matches (i.e. the appearance of the image in Adobe Photoshop).
 This is a display correction that is only applied when the image is viewed in the frame buffer.
 It is not applied when the image is saved to a file.

 This correction can be controlled with environment variables.
 Setting the VRAY_VFB_ICC_FILE allows to automatically specify an ICC profile.